msgpack/msgpack-javascript/README.md

 Additionally, this is also a universal JavaScript library.
 It is compatible not only with browsers, but with Node.js or other JavaScript engines that implement ES2015+ standards.
 As it is written in [TypeScript](https://www.typescriptlang.org/), this library bundles up-to-date type definition files (`d.ts`).

-*Note that this is the second version of MessagePack for JavaScript.
-The first version, which was implemented in ES5 and was never released to npmjs.com, is tagged as [classic](https://github.com/msgpack/msgpack-javascript/tree/classic).*
+*Note that this is the second edition of "MessagePack for JavaScript".
+The first edition, which was implemented in ES5 and never released to npmjs.com, is tagged as [`classic`](https://github.com/msgpack/msgpack-javascript/tree/classic).

 ## Synopsis